Proportionality (law): Balancing aspects of war

 In the philosophy of war, a war can only be just if it meets a number of criteria.
 One of those criteria, sometimes called "proportionality", is that the benefits projected from a war must be greater than the destruction, death and displacement likely to be caused by the war in total.

 Reprisal attacks

 Whether reprisal attacks are legal in the first place is controversial.
-However, The Practical Guide to Humanitarian Law states that for reprisals to be legal "they must be carried out in response to a previous attack, they must be proportionate to that attack, and they must be directed only at combatants and military objectives".
+The Practical Guide to Humanitarian Law states that for reprisals to be legal "they must be carried out in response to a previous attack, they must be proportionate to that attack, and they must be directed only at combatants and military objectives".
 The proportionality of the reprisal attack is measured in at least two ways.
 First is that the reprisal attack must not be "excessive" compared to the illegal action it is punishing.
 Second, the reprisal must stop if the illegal actions it is punishing have also stopped.